 Conduct of Spectators

-- Westminster AFC maintains high standards of behavior and conduct for its players and coaches.
+- Westminster Soccer maintains high standards of behavior and conduct for its players and coaches.
 These same standards apply to parents and spectators as well.
-Westminster AFC cannot tolerate abusive and destructive comments from spectators.
+Westminster Soccer cannot tolerate abusive and destructive comments from spectators.
 The Club and its teams are affected and judged by poor behavior and conduct of its parents and players.
 Each of us must set an example of good behavior and sportsmanship for our children.